 General introduction to Western ethical philosophy with a focus on the application of ethical theory to contemporary moral issues.
-Through an examination of classic and contemporary readings students will gain a working familiarity with central theories, issues, and moral dilemmas in ethics.
+Examination of classic and contemporary readings to gain working familiarity with central theories, issues, and moral dilemmas in ethics.
 Some comparative work in Non-western and/or divergent U.S. ethical traditions.
-Issues in both normative and metaethics will be examined, including: the problems of relativism and skepticism; the nature and limits of moral obligations to others; religion and ethics; and ethical analysis applied to social and political issues relevant to the 21st century in U.S. life.
-4 credits (UQ or US)
+Examination of issues in both normative and metaethics, including: the problems of relativism and skepticism; the nature and limits of moral obligations to others; religion and ethics; and ethical analysis applied to social and political issues relevant to the 21st century in U.S. life.
+4 credits.
+(UQ or US)

 Any Questions?
 If you are interested in learning more about the curriculum at Linfield, please contact the Office of Admission at (800) 640-2287 or email email@example.com.
 An admissions counselor will be happy to answer your questions or put you in touch with a faculty member.